pywren/pywren/README.md

 ## security concerns
 - At the moment, you're using my gzipped environment from my bucket.
-That could be compromised, or I could be mailicious, and then i'd have access to parts of your aws account
+That could be compromised, or I could be mailicious, and then I'd have access to parts of your aws account
 - Even if your account was locked down, you are then unpickling code returned by this remote process